Integration approaches and methods

 • Further guidance on development and configuration for custom data feeds can be found in the documentation.

 Integration can also be accomplished at the level of data storage or persistence.
 This usually takes the form of data migration, extract, transfer, and load (ETL) and similar processes, which move data between systems.
 Some databases support connectivity to other sources (such as the foreign data wrapper in PostgreSQL, or linked databases in SQL Server), but generally data-level migration involves an automated, repeated data movement between systems.
-There are a wide variety of ETL tools that can accomplish this, including ArcGIS Data Pipelines and ArcGIS Data Interoperability, and most tools in this category can move data along with transforming or processing the data, such as changing values, enriching with geometric information, or changing format.
+Popular patterns include:

-Data-level integrations should consider several topics carefully during the design phases of an architecture process:
+All data-level integrations should consider several topics carefully during the design phases of an architecture process:

 • Update frequency - if data is integrated from another system of record, understand how often the other system is updating, and how long of a delay is expected or acceptable before updated data is visible in the ArcGIS system.